Greatest High School Basketball Teams of All Time

 Oak Hill featured a starting lineup with four future NBA players — Jerry Stackhouse, Jeff McGinnis, Mark Blount and Makhtar Ddiaye — and had another five future Division I players on the roster.

-Even at that, no one outshined Stackhouse this season.
-He was either the No. 1 or No. 2 recruit in the country depending on which service you looked at, and ended up playing alongside the guy he shared those top rankings with, Simon Gratz High's Rasheed Wallace.
+Even at that, no one outshined Stackhouse.
+He was either the No. 1 or No. 2 recruit in the country depending on which service you looked at, and ended up playing alongside the guy he shared those top rankings with at the University of North Carolina — Simon Gratz High's Rasheed Wallace.

 5. 1972-73 DeMatha Catholic High School

 Location: Hyattsville, Maryland